dpazavalos/pycolims/README.md

 ### Final notes

 This project is still quite young; notable ToDos include wider type acceptance and confirmed stress testing.

-This project was inspired by old school "Green Screen" programs used on retail thin clinents.
-These lightweight programs always facinated me, and I loved navigating to deep submenus with a series of quick keystrokes.

-PyCoLiMS is still quite young; all feedback is appreciated.
+Any and all feedback is appreciated!